LTibbs/SCINet_tutorials/DeepLoc2.1/DeepLoc_README.md

 # DeepLoc2.1 Setup and Usage on Atlas

-This guide explains how to set up and run the program **DepLoc 2.1** to predict subcellular localization and membrane association of eukaryotic proteins on the SCINet Atlas HPC cluster.
+This guide explains how to set up and run the program **DeepLoc 2.1** to predict subcellular localization and membrane association of eukaryotic proteins on the SCINet Atlas HPC cluster.

 For more information about DeepLoc see https://services.healthtech.dtu.dk/services/DeepLoc-2.1/, where a webserver allows prediction of up to 500 proteins at a time.
 To predict a full proteome on a server or personal machine, an academic download of DeepLoc 2.1 is available from https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=deeploc&version=2.1&packageversion=2.1&platform=All.